zatserkl/donation-analytics-project/README.md

 10. [Testing your directory structure and output format](README.md#testing-your-directory-structure-and-output-format)
 11. [Instructions to submit your solution](README.md#instructions-to-submit-your-solution)
 12. [FAQ](README.md#faq)

+# Draft

+A Method to select and other remarks.

+The number of repeat donors should be much smaller than the total number of donors (-- Investigate this), so the list of repeat donors should be checked first.

 # Introduction
 You’re a data engineer working for political consultants whose clients are cash-strapped political candidates.
 They've asked for help analyzing loyalty trends in campaign contributions, namely identifying areas of repeat donors and calculating how much they're spending.